|

 can be a cocky/snobby player in the group or another school player).

-incomplete in a badminton could probably cost you more in the long run.
+incompetent in badminton could probably cost you more in the long run.

 Effort will be easier and you don't have to go through the "School of